MariuszTrenton/IBMi_helpers/udtf_get_ifs/README.md

 Attribute                          | Data type                     | Description
 -----------------------------------|:------------------------------|:------------------------------------------
 Object name 	                   | varchar(256)                  |
 Object full name                   | varchar(512)  	           | Object name including fullpath Object Type                        | char(11)                      | Type of object
 Object Size                        | bigint                        | Defined as follows for each file type:
                                    |                               |	Regular File - The number of data bytes in the file.
 				   |			           |  	Directory - The number of bytes allocated to the directory.
-								                   |							                 |	Symbolic Link - The number of bytes in the path name stored in the symbolic link.
+				   |				   |	Symbolic Link - The number of bytes in the
+				   |                               |     path name stored in the symbolic link.
 		                   |	                           |	Local Socket - Always zero.
-								                   |	              						   |	Operating System Native Object - This value is dependent on the object type.
+				   |	              	           |	Operating System Native Object -
+				   |                               |  This value is dependent on the object type.
-CCSID                              | smallint                      | The code page derived from the CCSID used for the data in the file or the extended attributes of the directory.
-If the returned value of this field is 0, a code page could not be derived.
+CCSID                              | smallint                      |  The code page derived from the CCSID used for the data in the file
+                                   |                               |   or the extended attributes of the directory.
+				   |                               |   If the returned value of this field is 0,
+				   |                               |   a value could not be derived.
 Last Access                        | timestamp                     | The most recent timestamp the file was accessed.
 Last data change                   | timestamp                     | The most recent timestamp the contents of the file were changed.
 Last attribute change              | timestamp                     | The most recent timestamp the status of the file was changed
-Owner                       	     | char(10)                      | Owner profile, if profile could not be retrieved 'n/a' value is returned.
+Owner                       	   | char(10)                      | Owner profile, if profile could not be retrieved
+                                   |                               |  'n/a' value is returned.

 ### How do I get set up? ###